How to install OcrMyPdf on Windows

 1. About OcrMyPdf

-OcrMyPdf is an excellent OCR program that is able to create readable text PDF files out of image PDF files (usually product of scanning) using an excellent open source tesseract library.
+OcrMyPdf is an excellent OCR program that is able to create readable text PDF files out of image PDF files (usually a product of scanning) using an excellent open source tesseract library.

 2. Prerequisites

-Since I personally use scoop as a windows package manager, I'll not cover other options.
+Since I personally use scoop as a Windows package manager, I'll not cover other options.
 If you don't already have scoop installed, installing it is as simple as opening Windows PowerShell and running the following:

 > Set-ExecutionPolicy RemoteSigned -Scope CurrentUser # Optional: Needed to run a remote script the first time > irm get.scoop.sh | iex